Carboneinerte/SleepAnalysis/README.md

 * Multi-notebook.rmd is a notebook to compare the output from different animal/experiment.

 * Script for temperature analysis is still under development.

+* Multi_comparison.R is an obsolete version of multi-notebook.rmd